kongware/ftor/README.md

 ftor doesn't support multi-argument functions but only functions in curried form, that is sequences with exactly one argument per call.

 Currying leads to lots of partially applied anonymous functions throughout the code.
-One of the most annoying aspects of working with such anonymous functions in Javascript consists in debugging them. ftor automatically assigns the name portion of type signatures to each subsequent lambda:
+One of the most annoying aspects of working with such anonymous functions in Javascript consists in debugging them.
+For that reason ftor automatically assigns the name portion of type signatures to each subsequent lambda:

 ```Javascript
 const add = Fun(